 It’s important for you to have honest, open discussions with your cancer care team.
-Feel free to ask any question, no matter how small it might seem.
-Here are some questions you might want to ask.
+Ask any question, no matter how small it might seem.
+Here are some you might want to ask.
 Be sure to add your own questions as you think of them.
 Nurses, social workers, and other members of the treatment team can also answer many of your questions.

 - What kind of tumor do I have?